giokoguashvili/resume/README.md

 # Ambitions

-- Setup and start to publish regularly in my personal dev blog
+- Setup and start to publish regularly in my personal dev blog.
-- Improve the ability to transfer knowledge to perfection
+- Improve the ability to transfer knowledge to perfection.
-- Create own company
+- Create own IT Company.

 # Experience